 Reset this PC is almost always like the last resort to fix your computer.

-Reset this PC is a wonderful choice when the error looks to be windows-related and all other troubleshooting has failed anyway.
+Reset this PC is a wonderful choice when the error looks to be windows-related and all other troubleshooting has failed anyway, and rollback the PC to its factory state.

 When a web page doesn’t load, your wireless mouse isn’t connecting, or you haven’t even tried restarting your computer to fix an annoying error message, Reset This PC probably isn’t the way to go.
 So you have to be 120% sure whether it is efficient as well as effective to meet up your need or not.